Tanzin01/DriveCompanion/README.md

 **Or**

-1.Copy paste your iso/img "full file path"(i.e /storage/emulated/0/MyImage.iso ,considering your .iso file is in phone's "Internal storage")
+1.Copy paste your iso/img "full file path"
+(i.e /storage/emulated/0/MyImage.iso ,considering your .iso file is in phone's "Internal storage")

 2. Click run as cdrom

 3.Connect your phone with pc via usb cable & do your stuff.
-[*Dont touch start button]

 4. After done using, you may click fix button.
 It revert all changes made to your device